Skip to content

 Section titled “Optional: Running a Local Database for Small Teams”

-If you do not have an existing PostgreSQL database and want to run one alongside the appliance for evaluation or a small team, you can add a db service to your docker-compose.yml.
+If you do not have an existing PostgreSQL database and want to run one alongside the appliance for evaluation or a small team, you can add a db service to your compose.yml.

 version: '3.8'